-- Under Show, select Devices syncing settings and app data to show sync status.
-If you have multiple devices, then you need to make a note for the device with the latest synch time stamp.
+Under Show, select Devices syncing settings and app data to show sync status.
+If you have multiple devices, you need to note the device with the latest synch time stamp.

 - Verify the device and its synch status.

-As shown below from your win 10 computer, you can verify whether your account is configured for Enterprise State Roaming or not.
+As shown below from your win ten computers, you can verify whether your account is configured for Enterprise State Roaming or not.

-If your account is not enabled for the Enterprise State Roaming feature, then you will see below the error message state.
+If your account is not enabled for the Enterprise State Roaming feature, you will see the error message state below.

 Your computer should be either Azure AD or Hybrid Azure AD.
 You can check the status of your computer using the below command.

-If your computer is not Azure AD or Hybrid Azure AD device, then you may see below error.
+If your computer is not an Azure AD or Hybrid Azure AD device, you may see the below error.